Cal Grant Community College Entitlement Award

 For students enrolling at a CA Community College starting with the 2021-22 Academic Year

 The Cal Grant Community College Entitlement Award is for students attending a California Community College (CCC).
-Applicants must submit a verified Cal Grant GPA, FASFA or CA Dream Act Application (CADAA) to the California Student Aid Commission by September 2.
+Applicants must submit a FAFSA or CA Dream Act Application, plus a verified Cal Grant GPA to the California Student Aid Commission by September 2.
 New awards will become available in the Fall of 2021.

 Who is considered for a Community College Entitlement Award

 - Students enrolled at a California Community College in their award year

 - Students who meet the general Cal Grant eligibility requirements, which can be found here

 - Deadline is September 2nd of each award year

 1. Submit the FAFSA OR CA Dream Act Application

 2. Login to WebGrants 4 Students and Confirm GPA